Spelis/nvim-dbview/README.md

 # nvim-dbview

-**A lightweight SQLite database viewer and executor for Neovim.**
+**A lightweight database viewer and executor for Neovim.**
-Query and inspect `.db` files directly inside a buffer using Lua and a Python bridge.
+Query and inspect database files directly inside a buffer using Lua and a Python bridge.

 ---